EndPointCorp/end-point-blog/2013/10/30/downstream-implications-of-data-page.html.md

  000008b0  31 00 00 00 00 00 00 00  02 00 00 00 00 00 00 00  |1...............|
 ```

 Yep, definitely right in the middle of a column value.
-Normal Postgres wouldn't have noticed at all, and that incorrect value could creep into queries that are expecting something different.
+Normal Postgres wouldn’t have noticed at all, and that incorrect value could creep into queries that are expecting something different.
 Inject that corrupt page back into the heap table...

 ```nohighlight
 postgres@endpoint:~/9.3$ dd bs=8192 count=1 seek=10 of=main/base/12066/16390 if=block